-The SMU Metal Shop (B611) has 2 MIG welders, 1 TIG welder, an oxyacetylene welding/cutting torch, plasma cutter, chop saw and cold saw.
+The metal shop (B611) has 2 MIG welders, 1 TIG welder, an oxyacetylene welding/cutting torch, plasma cutter, chop saw and cold saw.
 There are 2 sandblasters, metal bending rollers, a 4’ pneumatic metal shear, a large metal grinding wheel and a drill press, as well as many hand tools for preparing and finishing metal.

-The SMU Foundry (B613) is comprised of a burnout furnace, a preheating furnace and a main furnace for melting metal.
-There is also a dedicated wax room (B651) for creating the initial model and dipping room (B670) for creating the ceramic mold used to pour into.
-We have the capability of working in both bronze and aluminum.
-The department regularly performs pours outside of classes that students are invited to participate in.
+The foundry (B613) is comprised of a burnout furnace, a preheating furnace and a main furnace for melting metal.
+There is also a wax room (B651) for creating the initial model and plaster room (B670) for creating the ceramic mold used to pour into.
+We have the capability of working in both bronze and aluminum. in addition to pours in courses, the Division of Art performs pours outside of classes in which students are invited to participate.

 The Division of Art ceramics facilities are available to Art majors, minors and other students enrolled in ceramics courses.
 They are located on the lower level of Owen Arts Center and include a fabrication studio (OAC B640), a glaze room (OAC B660), and a kiln room (OAC B615), plus shared use with sculpture classes of a kiln yard (B613), decal printing and 3D printing studio (B620), and plaster room (B670) for earthenware, stoneware, and porcelain production.
 Large equipment for students includes: a Soldner clay mixer (200lb), Peter Pugger (40lb), Brent SR20 slab roller, Bailey slab roller, 3 Brent model El kick wheels, Amaco kick wheel, 11 Brent model B or C electric wheels, 2 Soldner P200 electric wheels, Laguna Pro-X Spray Booth, Enduring Images digital laser printer, 2 Geil downdraft kilns (DLB-40S & DLB-27S), 2 electric test kilns (AIM and Olympic), 4 L&L computerized electric kilns, and a Paragon Dragon24 computerized electric kiln, plus a host of smaller equipment & tools.